svennhv/m1macbook-setup/initial-setup.md

 # Initial setup

 This installs the basics needed for a developer.
+I don't have a lot of descriptions, so you'll have to Google/DuckDuckGo/.. things if you want to know what it is, or if you're stuck.

-## Basic dependencies and some nice to have's
+## Homebrew
 Install Homebrew

 `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`